lowlydba/expressdb.io/_posts/2018-01-01-sql-server-express-replace-sql-agent.md

  * `RP` - Password for the RU.
  * `SC` - Run schedule (MINUTE, HOURLY, DAILY, WEEKLY, MONTHLY, ONCE, ONLOGON, ONIDLE, or ONEVENT.)
  * `TN` - Task Name.
- * `TR` - A value that specifies the path and file name of the task to be run at the scheduled time.
+ * `TR` - A value that specifies the path and file name of the task to be run.
  * `MO` - Modifier to add more fine grained control over the schedule:

       * MINUTE: 1 - 1439 minutes.